Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 This silence is more dangerous than any loud alarm.

-Because loud alarms are addressed.
-Silence is interpreted as "no problem" - until it's too late.
+Because loud alarms get addressed.
+Silence is interpreted as "no problem"—until it is too late.

 The Next Step

 We conduct project health checks.
-Not with dashboards and KPIs - but with real conversations.
-Neutral interviews with stakeholders, team members, users.
+Not with dashboards and KPIs—but through real conversations.
+Neutral interviews with stakeholders, team members, and users.

-The truth that nobody tells management, they tell us.
+The truth no one tells management, they tell us.
 Because we have no interest in hiding problems.

 Sources: